 I love this school my son did 2 years of pre-school and is now in Kindergarten with Ms Lambardo who is amazing I feel she pushes the kids potential in a very good way and gives them home work and or assignments that encourage parent involvement.
 Over all the staff and principal are all very friendly and helpful.
 I have also noticed the school is very clean.

 One Hundred Eighty-Sixth Street Elementary School is a public elementary school in Los Angeles.
 The principal of One Hundred Eighty-Sixth Street Elementary School is Marcia Reed.
-776 students attend One Hundred Eighty-Sixth Street Elementary School and identify primarily as Asian, Hispanic, and Unspecified.
-40% of the One Hundred Eighty-Sixth Street Elementary School students are "limited in English proficiency."
-82% of the 776 students here get reduced lunch prices.
-The student to teacher ratio at One Hundred Eighty-Sixth Street Elementary School is 18:1.
+776 students go to One Hundred Eighty-Sixth Street Elementary School and identify mostly as Asian, Hispanic, and Unspecified.
+40% of the One Hundred Eighty-Sixth Street Elementary School students have "limited English proficiency."
+82% of the 776 students here have subsidized lunches.
+The ratio of students to teachers at One Hundred Eighty-Sixth Street Elementary School is 18:1.
 Gardena Valley Christian School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||2%||646343%|

 |Students eligible for free or reduced-price lunch program||82%||75%|